Jitters (band)

-Jitters (Russian: «Джи́ттерс») was a rock band from Minsk, Belarus, which played mostly rock 'n' roll and post-grunge.
+Jitters (Russian: «Джи́ттерс») was a rock band from Minsk, Belarus, which played mostly rock and post-grunge.
 The band was formed in 1998 and released the album Split Before, Together Now (with Hair Peace Salon), as well as several EPs.
 In 2007, Jitters broke up and its members joined other groups: Konstantin Karman teamed up with Hair Peace Salon, and Ivan Barzenka and Pavel Kudrin joined beZ bileta.

 History

 Early years as a trio (1998–2002)

 Jitters was founded by school friends Konstantin Karman, Syargey Kondratenka, and Eugene Vial in Minsk, Belarus, in 1998.
-Inspired by the works of world-famous grunge and alternative rock groups Soundgarden, The Smashing Pumpkins, Pearl Jam, Alice in Chains, Nirvana, and Mudhoney, the trio acquired their first musical instruments and decided to learn how to play melodic, solemn, and psychedelic rock tunes.
+Inspired by the works of world-famous grunge and alternative rock groups Soundgarden, the Smashing Pumpkins, Pearl Jam, Alice in Chains, Nirvana, and Mudhoney, the trio acquired their first musical instruments and decided to learn how to play melodic, solemn, and psychedelic rock tunes.

 Their first performance was held at the Minsk club Alternative (later known as the A-Club) in 1999.
 Their debut promo CD included two English-language compositions, "Floating Light" and "Consumed".
-Oleg “О’К” Klimov from the Muzykalnaya Gazeta reviewed the disc and said the songs were written by "new romantics who have been down with Britpop".
+Oleg "OK" Klimov from the Muzykalnaya Gazeta reviewed the disc and said the songs were written by "new romantics who have been down with Britpop".

 Thanks to the demo, the band was invited to participate in the national music festival Rock-kola in Novopolotsk in 2001.

 The following year, Jitters almost disbanded as drummer Vial emigrated and left the trio, while Karman began playing bass with the band Маркі.
 Jitters went on a half-year hiatus but returned with a new lineup.